The Brooklyn sanctuary where nuns help women transition from Rikers

 A safe space

-Through an Alternatives to Detention program, Thwaites, who grew up in South Jamaica, Queens, was offered a way to avoid prison time.
+Through an Alternatives to Detention program, LT, who grew up in South Jamaica, Queens, was offered a way to avoid prison time.
 While on Rikers awaiting trial, she applied for transitional housing and was placed in Providence House, a former convent in Prospect Lefferts Gardens that helps women affected by the criminal justice system transition out of incarceration and back into society.

 Founded in 1979, Providence House initially housed 14 state parolees alongside three Catholic sisters.
 For the past few years, though, the program has shifted its focus to women who have spent time at Rikers.